Wisconsin Coverdell Stroke Program: BE FAST

 - A transient ischemic attack, or TIA, is also known as a mini-stroke.
 TIA often leads to a full #stroke if left untreated.
 Hear Blanche’s Story about her TIA experience.

-The Wisconsin Coverdell Stroke Program highlights stroke care success stories throughout the state.
+Wisconsin Coverdell Stroke Program success stories

 Stroke Care Closer to Home: Building a Stroke Program at Beloit Memorial Hospital (PDF)

-Beloit Health System in Beloit, WI, set a standard process across the stroke care continuum.
+Beloit Health System in Beloit, Wisconsin, set a standard process across the stroke care continuum.
 They educate all staff who treat stroke patients, and they use virtual consults with neurologists via a telestroke network.

 Every Minute Counts: Theda Clark Medical Center Sees Success in Stroke Care (PDF)

-Theda Clark Medical Center in Neenah, WI, uses advanced notification procedures for stroke care.
+Theda Clark Medical Center in Neenah, Wisconsin, uses advanced notification procedures for stroke care.
 EMS alerts the hospital when a stroke is suspected, allowing the hospital to assemble the stroke team before the patient arrives.
 They also review stroke cases bimonthly.
 They use Get With The Guidelines® tools, and have a stroke champion in the emergency department.

 The Nurse Practitioner Model: Achieving Exceptional Results at ProHealth Care, P-01286 (PDF)

-ProHealth Care hospitals are located in Oconomowoc and Waukesha, WI.
+ProHealth Care hospitals are located in Oconomowoc and Waukesha, Wisconsin.
 They developed standard processes across the stroke care journey.
 A nurse practitioner provides resources and education to patients right after a stroke and during a patient’s recovery.
 This allows patients to discuss what they find important during their recovery.

 Community Education that Works: Moundview Memorial Sees Success in Stroke Outreach, P-01768 (PDF)

-Gundersen Moundview Hospital and Clinics is in Friendship, WI.
+Gundersen Moundview Hospital and Clinics is in Friendship, Wisconsin.
 They analyzed stroke data to find ways to improve.
 They provide staff education.
 They reach out to the community by giving presentations to target audiences and distributing stroke outreach materials.

 Teamwork Leads to Positive Patient Outcomes at Ascension All Saints, P-01870 (PDF)